TUD-CityAI-Lab/cityai-projects/delft-soundscape/index.md

 💡 Privacy notice: The **sensors DO NOT record any raw audio**.
 We only measure characteristics of the sound, which makes it impossible to extract any personal information, such as spoken words.

-📢 Your **neighborhood does not need to be particularly noisy** to participate.
-We are interested in both, pleasent and unpleasend soundscapes.
+📢 Your **neighbourhood does not need to be particularly noisy** to participate.
+We are interested in both pleasant and unpleasant soundscapes.

 ### How to sign up
 {: #sign-up}
 Did we spark your interest?
 Then we would be delighted if you **kindly respond to the sign-up form**.
-Please note that we may not be able to accomodate all requests, but we will do our best to accept as many participants as possible.
+Please note that we may not be able to accommodate all requests, but we will do our best to accept as many participants as possible.

 <a class="btn btn-primary btn-lg" href="https://forms.office.com/e/efHNQxn6mz" role="button" style="color: white; border-radius: 0; padding-left: 20pt; padding-right: 20pt;" target="_blank">Sign up now</a>